Mharbulous/Paginator/docs/paginator-architecture.md

 ## 1. Introduction

 This document outlines the technical architecture for the Paginator MVP, a Vanilla JavaScript front-end component.
-Paginator is designed to simplify the development of web applications requiring skeuomorphic "digital paper" interfaces (simulating 8.5x11 inch pages with defined margins) that feature dynamic, real-time pagination capabilities in response to content changes.
+Paginator is designed to simplify the development of web applications requiring skeuomorphic "digital paper" interfaces (simulating 8.5x11 inch pages with defined page-insets) that feature dynamic, real-time pagination capabilities in response to content changes.

 The architecture prioritizes a clear separation of concerns, a CSS-driven approach for layout and styling, and a robust JavaScript engine for managing the dynamic pagination logic.